kidrek/OREOA/README.md

-# OREOA (cOllect aRtefact from Evidence, prOcess and Analyse it)
+# OREOA (mOnitor aRtefact from Evidence, prOcess and Analyse it)